 The poet, Robert Herrick, wrote: But ne’er the rose without the thorn.
-Or without the blade, as is the case with the installation by Renate Bertlmann that features in Belvedere’s Carlone Contemporary exhibition.
+Or without the blade, as is the case with the installation by Renate Bertlmann that features in Belvedere’s Carlone Contemporary exhibition series.

-- An arrangement of glass roses, each pierced by a blade
+- An arrangement of glass flower stems, each pierced by a blade

 - Work adapted from Bertlmann’s contribution at the Venice Biennale